 THE RESIDENT QUARTET OF THE HEARTSTRINGS PROGRAM

-The Rhapsodie Quartet will perform public recitals at 7:00 PM on Tuesday, February 25, 2014 in Promenade Hall at Overture and at 7:00 PM on Tuesday, May 6th in the Oakwood Village-West Auditorium.
+The Rhapsodie Quartet will perform a public recital at 7:00 PM on Tuesday, May 6th in the Oakwood Village-West Auditorium.
 These recitals are free and a good-will donation of $5 is suggested at the door.

 The Rhapsodie Quartet brings together some of the brightest stars of the Madison Symphony Orchestra.
 More than just a string quartet, the ensemble is the resident ensemble of the MSO’s award-winning HeartStrings Community Engagement Program.
 United in their mission, the members of the quartet create a fusion of talent, passion and heart in their performances.

 SOME OF THE MSO'S BEST PLAYERS

 Violinist Suzanne Beia is co-concertmaster of the MSO and second violinist for the famed Pro Arte Quartet.
 Violist Christopher Dozoryst is our principal violist, Karl Lavine is our principal cellist and Laura Burns is a member of our first violin section.